cmoog/vscode-sql-notebook/README.md

 > ⚠️ This extension is under active development and is currently in an **alpha** state ⚠️

-Execute SQL queries in the VS Code Notebook interface.
-View query output and inspect errors interactively.
+Open SQL files in the VS Code Notebook interface.
+Execute query blocks and view output interactively.

 <img width="1277" alt="Screen Shot 2021-08-15 at 11 40 57 AM" src="https://user-images.githubusercontent.com/7585078/129485783-a7451bb2-0ab4-408b-adb2-9c28179b2b45.png">